open-telemetry/opentelemetry-ebpf-profiler/design-docs/01861-nodejs-thread-context/README.md

 mechanism has to be what carries the record, and something has to teach the profiler to walk it.

-The genuinely open choices are smaller and called out where they arise: whether the walk lives inside `interpreter/threadcontext` or in a package of its own, and whether to add a `v8dbg_*` cross-check of the layout constants.
-Both can be settled during implementation without revisiting this document.

 # Testing Strategy